Angblah/Comparator/README.md

 BUG FIXES<br>
   * Clicking on but not changing values in the comparison no longer triggers Undo/Redo<br>
+  * Guests can no longer edit any comparison they are given links to
+  * Users can create comparisons by importing csv/xls/xlsx files

 KNOWN BUGS<br>
-  * When downloading as xlsx, empty items will show up as " " instead of ""<br>
+  * When downloading as csv, empty items will show up as " " instead of ""
   * Changes that are being made during the database call completion may get lost in front-end rerender
+  * All database calls may be vulnerable to javascript injection (while queries are parameterized, there is no server-side check for whether a user is allowed to call a function, which could allow malicious users to affect other users' data).
+CSRF tokens are also not yet used.

 <b>Install Guide version 1.0</b><br>